flarum/docs/docs/extend/extensibility.md

 0. Define a class that implements `Flarum\Extend\ExtenderInterface`.
 1. Accept arguments in the constructor, and various methods.
 Those methods should represent concrete "modifications".
 2. Implement an `extend` method that modifies your extension (or Flarum), typically via extending/modifying container bindings.
+3. Optionally, implement `Flarum\Extend\LifecycleInterface` if cleanup is needed on enable/disable.

 Before designing your own extenders, we HIGHLY recommend looking through the implementations of [core's extenders](https://github.com/flarum/core/tree/master/src/Extend).